BHaessler/Fleet_Mango/myfleetmanager/catalog/views-py-listing.md

 can see all the cars and all their details

 3. Owner List View
-- Uses UserPassesTestMixin and test_func for admin checks.
+- Restricts the view to only admins and the mechanics.

 4. Owner Detail View
-- No specific permissions needed; accessible to all users.
+- Restricts the view to only admins and the owners themselves.

 5. Owner Create View
 - Use @user_passes_test(is_admin) or AdminRequiredMixin.

 6. Owner Edit View
-- Uses UserPassesTestMixin for permissions.
+- Restricts the view to only admins and the owners themselves.

 7. Customer Car List View
-- Uses CustomerRequiredMixin to restrict access.
+- Uses CustomerRequiredMixin to restrict access to only customers personal cars.